duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 - ### dup `string`

     This indicates which property should be used to check for de-duplication.
-The given string supports dot path formatting, e.g. "item.foo.bar"
+The given string supports dot path formatting, e.g., "item.foo.bar"

 # Sorting

-In some cases, the order of the tiles is important (e.g. price, rating, popularity) and so use can use the sorting properties to specify the default ordering of the tiles.
+In some cases, the order of the tiles is important (e.g., price, rating, popularity) and you can use the sorting properties to specify the default ordering of the tiles.
 As well, you can specify additional sorting fields that will allow users to re-order the tiles using a different sort method.

 ### sort_fields `object`

-This object specifies sorting fields (e.g. name, price, rating, reviews) and their respective comparison functions, which will be passed along to JavaScript's `sort()` method.
+This object specifies sorting fields (e.g., name, price, rating, reviews) and their respective comparison functions, which will be passed along to JavaScript's `sort()` method.

 Example: